Rezilion/mi-x/README.md

 ## --graph

-The user needs to specify whether to see the validation flow chart (False by default).
+The user needs to specify whether to see the validation flowchart (False by default).

 ## --help